 American Cities are faced with aging infrastructure such as bridges, streets, power transmission lines, and the stormwater systems.
 Large projects of this type take time to plan and implement.
 Stormwater infrastructure is not often as top-of-mind as other projects, but it is vital to the flood protection system in any city.
 These city-wide systems convey stormwater away from residential and business districts during heavy rains.
 Typically, the components include pump stations, flood warning gates, sump systems, and levees.
-Over the years through bond programs, Dallas is meeting the challenge and upgrading the storm water system under the Flood Protection component of the Trinity River Corridor Project and through Trinity Watershed Management.
+Over the years through bond programs, Dallas is meeting the challenge and upgrading the storm water system under the Flood Protection component of the Trinity River Corridor Project and through Dallas Water Utilities.
 As the ninth largest city in the U.S., Dallas is always working ahead.
-Currently, one new pump station is underway, Able Pump Station, and it is scheduled for completion in 2017.
+Able Pump Station, the newest pump station was completed November 2019.

 Sump view of Pavaho Pump Station.